CAT117SP15/Syllabus/README.md

 			- Programming, Creative Boost - http://lifedev.net/2008/07/programmer-creativity-boost/

 - March 9 - 15 **Spring Break **

+- Wednesday March 18th - Visiting Artist [Chris Doyle](http://chrisdoylestudio.com)
+	- 12 noon lecture in the Robert Van Fossan Theater (Franklin street, next door)

+		Chris Doyle is an interdisciplinary artist based in Brooklyn, New York.
+His recent work explores the cultural construction of landscape.
+His work includes temporary and permanent projects in the public sphere BRIGHT CANYON, presented by the Times Square Alliance (2014); LEAP, presented by Creative Time in Columbus Circle (2000) and Commutable, presented by the Public Art Fund on the Lower East Side (1996), all in New York City.
+His work has also been shown at The Brooklyn Museum of Art, The Queens Museum of Art, P.S.1 Museum of Contemporary Art, the Kupferstichkabinett Berlin, Germany, and as part of the New York Video Festival at Lincoln Center.

 - Week 9:  Mar 19
 	- Class